colingourlay/document-query-style/README.md

     $ npm install
     $ npm run dist

-You'll find two files in a newly created `dist/` directory (one of which is minified).
-Either drop that script into a page and access `documentQueryStyle` globally in your project, or use your AMD loader of choice.
+You'll find two new files in the root directory (one of which is minified).
+Either drop one of the scripts into a page and access `documentQueryStyle` globally in your project, or use your AMD loader of choice.

 ## Caveats